 Other Types of Dulce de Leche

-There’s also dulce de leche cortada, or miguelucho, which calls for curdled milk to create individual caramelized curds instead of a homogenous spread.
+There’s also dulce de leche cortada, or miguelucho, which is made with curdled milk to create individual caramelized curds instead of a homogenous spread.
 It’s particularly popular in Cuba, as well as Venezuela and the Dominican Republic.
-While the dish is thought to have originated from a need to use up spoiled milk, many recipes call for adding something acidic to fresh milk (like lemon) to curdle it.
-It’s often also spiked with egg and cinnamon and served with raisins.
+While the dish is thought to have originated from a need to use up spoiled milk, many recipes call for adding something acidic to fresh milk (like lemon juice) to curdle it.
+It’s often also flavored with egg and cinnamon and served with raisins.

-Cajeta is another type of dulce de leche made from goat milk; it’s especially common in Mexico.
+Cajeta is another type of dulce de leche made from goat milk that’s especially common in Mexico.
 It has a distinct earthy, almost grassy flavor, but the same appearance and texture as cow’s milk dulce de leche.
-Also in Mexico is a dulce de leche-liked candy called leche quemada, meaning burned milk.
+Also in Mexico is a dulce de leche-like candy called leche quemada, meaning burned milk.
 Its main ingredients are milk, sugar and butter, which are cooked down until fudge-like.

 Ways to Use Dulce de Leche